aashi16/testRepo/README.md

 # testRepo
-This is for testing purpose
+This is for testing purpose only.